 carries out the rehabilitative diagnosis, ie. Clarifies the origin of the pain or symptoms, outlines the clinical situation and the extent of the pathology or the damage caused by the trauma or injury

 prescribes the personalised rehabilitation protocol and sets the recovery objectives to be achieved through integrated therapies and treatments

 constantly supervises all phases of the treatment protocol with frequent follow-up visits

-The rehabilitation specialists in Isokinetic provide a mix of manual treatments and techniques and prescribes exercises as medicine necessary for the rehabilitation and resolution of problems affecting the musculoskeletal system.
+The rehabilitation specialists in Isokinetic provide a mix of manual treatments and techniques, and supervise exercise based therapy (exercise is medicine) necessary for the rehabilitation and resolution of problems affecting the musculoskeletal system.